tj5miniop/nano11/README.md

 A PowerShell script to build an even more heavily trimmed-down Windows 11 image.
 The purpose of this fork is to add back essential windows features to allow a more useable experience

+# Issues with ISO creation?
+The pure install.win is located in C:/nano11/sources/install.wim so you should be able to manually install or create an ISO yourself

 ## **Introduction**